Artists in Residence FAQs

-You will have a main point of contact for anything relating to the residency (Emily Jones, Senior Producer).
-Other members of team may occasionally be called on for specific advice.
+You will have a main point of contact for anything relating to the residency (Rianne Thompson, Producer).
+Other members of the team may occasionally be called on for specific advice.

-How often will I need to be at Sage?
+How often will I need to be at Sage Gateshead?

 You are in control of how you use the time so that is up to you.
 The residency is not intended to be your sole employment or source of income during the period, so this is reflected in the funds available and time commitment required.